-The benchmark additional credit-to-GDP gap, the analysed supplementary indicators and other available credit market information continue to signal low level of cyclical systemic risks.
+The benchmark additional credit-to-GDP gap, the analysed supplementary indicators and other available credit market information continue to signal a low level of cyclical systemic risks.

-The additional credit-to-GDP gap, which serves as a guide for determining the countercyclical capital buffer rate, is still significantly negative based on data of the first quarter of 2017.
-This indicates that lending to the economy remains below the level designated by the long-term trend of credit-to-GDP.
-On the basis of the level and dynamics of the supplementary indicators the risks of systemic overheating are estimated to be very low and vulnerability risks are also not significant.
+The additional credit-to-GDP gap, which serves as a guide for determining the countercyclical capital buffer rate, is still significantly negative based on data of the second quarter of 2017.
+This indicates that lending to the economy remains below the level anticipated by the long-term trend of credit-to-GDP.
+On the basis of the level and dynamics of the supplementary indicators, actual and expected risks of systemic overheating are estimated to be low and vulnerability risks are also not significant.